uma-universal-money-address/uma-auth-api/docs-markdown/Apis/DefaultApi.md

 # **lookupInvoice**
 > Invoice lookupInvoice(payment\_hash)

-[NWC: lookup_invoice] Get an invoice by its payment hash
+lookup_invoice: Get an invoice by its payment hash

 ### Parameters